 Each Alpha Chi chapter may submit one Collaborative Research Project for competition.
 The project must involve a team of two to five students representing at least two different majors.
 Ouachita’s team had five members representing seven majors among them.
 The projects must fit the annual theme proscribed by Alpha Chi, and they involve a year of research that culminates in a written paper, poster presentation and oral presentation at the national conference.
 This year’s theme was “Civil Discourse, Polarizing Perspectives, and Lines of Identity,” and Ouachita’s project was “Art, Age and Apartheid.”

 Members of Ouachita’s winning research team included Jessica Cook-Snelgrove, a senior biology major from Camden, Ark.; Tucker Douglass, a junior philosophy and history double major from Nash, Texas; Lesley Howard; Lauren Lovelady, a senior finance major from Hot Springs, Ark.; and Wesley Oliver.

 “It is truly one of those competitions where just finishing the race is a high achievement,” Houser said.
-“The [research] project encompasses so many skills, from working together to public speaking, writing, and primary research – often outside of a student’s major field.
+"The project encompasses so many skills, from working together to public speaking, writing, and primary research – often outside of a student's major field.
 I am so glad that this team worked so well together, and it was lovely to learn about what other schools are researching, as well.